Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Results and Discussion

+Here, GGFPS uses probabilistic initialization, as motivated by the ablation shown in SI Figure \ref{fig:SI_st_init_schedule_ablation}, along with the ascending $\beta$ schedule and with a $B$ value of $1.5$.
+The schedule choice is supported by $B$-sensitivity ablations across $\beta$ schedules (SI Figure \ref{fig:SI_st_b_dependencies}), and by the $B$ hyperparameter-count ablation across both $\beta$ schedules and $B$ grids (SI Figures \ref{fig:SI_st_b_grid_density_mae} and \ref{fig:SI_st_b_grid_density_variance}).
+We investigated the $B$ value both by itself (SI Figure \ref{fig:SI_st_b_sweep_errors_vs_norms}), and compared to a $4B$ hyperparameter grid (SI Figure \ref{fig:SI_st_single_vs_multi_b}).

+Figure \ref{fig:STGRADHEATMAP} (right) shows that for 1{,}000 samples, URS (black dashed) peaks around gradient norms of 20, while FPS (red dash-dotted) shows a bimodal distribution at 20 and 60.
+PCov-FPS (green, solid) exhibits a flatter bimodal behavior.

+GGFPS is shown with 3 different $B$ values (solid blue colored lines).
+At $B=0.15$, GGFPS almost recovers FPS.
+Increasing $B$ values smoothly increase the sampling of function gradient extrema.
+This oversampling of high ST function gradient norms is specific to the ascending GGFPS schedule, as the descending schedule over-samples low gradient norms, and the alternating schedule sits somewhere in the middle (SI Figure \ref{fig:SI_st_train_grad_norm_dists}).
+Because the ST function is uniformly distributed, data points along its high gradient norm edge regions number much higher than if the function were Boltzmann distributed.
+The ascending schedule therefore outperforms the other GGFPS schedules in this context.

-With the $\beta$ range set, we generate ST function data and train models on training sets generated by URS, FPS, and GGFPS.
-Labeled sets of sizes \(\{50, 100, 250, 500, 1{,}000\}\) are selected via URS.
-GGFPS and FPS training sets are sub-sampled from these labeled sets, with the remainder used for testing.
+With the $\beta$ range set, we generate ST function data and train models on training sets generated by URS, FPS, PCov-FPS, and GGFPS.
+PCov-CUR models performed poorly and are omitted here.
+Labeled sets of sizes $\{250, 500, 1{,}000\}$ are selected \textit{via} URS.
+GGFPS, FPS, and PCov-FPS training sets are sub-sampled from these labeled sets, with the remainder used for testing.
 All sets are bootstrapped 100 times.
 The KRR hyperparameters are generated using 5-fold grid-search cross-validation (CV).
-For GGFPS, $\beta$ is optimized via grid search for each training set fold.
-This is because the ideal sampling hyperparameter differs for each training set.
-The $\beta$ grid contains 20 linearly spaced values from 0 to 2, and RMSE is used as the cost function.
+As shown in SI Figures \ref{fig:SI_st_b_grid_density_mae}, \ref{fig:SI_st_b_grid_density_variance}, and \ref{fig:SI_st_single_vs_multi_b}, for the ascending schedule single and multi-$B$ GGFPS performance broadly converge, allowing single-shot GGFPS to be used, lowering the sampling cost to that of vanilla FPS.